arpitbbhayani/articles/blogs/bayesian-average.md

 Pretty impressive list!
 The list contains almost all the famous movies that we all think makes the cut.
 Bayesian average thus provides a bounded score that is a measure of quality of the item, by using prior-belief i.e. system's mean.

 ## Analyzing how Bayesian Average changes the rank
-Now that we have seen than Bayesian Average in fact is an excellent way to rank items in a rating system, we find how the position of an item changes as and when it sees more ratings.
+Now that we have seen that Bayesian Average is, in fact, an excellent way to rank items in a rating system, we find how the rank of an item changes as it receives more ratings.
+Below we plot the change in percentile rank for some of the famous movies like Kingsman, Logan and Scorpion King.
-Changes in position

 ![Kingsman position with ratings](https://user-images.githubusercontent.com/4745789/79068414-53e31480-7ce4-11ea-884a-90e7aee326d8.png)